 Following the recognition of self-proclaimed republics of Donetsk and Lugansk by the Russian Federation in February 2022 military conflicts have escalated and the Russian Federation commenced military operations in Ukraine.
-The military conflict in Ukraine has a detrimental impact on the political and business environment in Ukraine, including on the ability of many entities to continue business as usual.
-The Group's port facilities located in Reni, Odessa Region, Ukraine operate normally during the financial period reported, denoting an increased demand for its throughput capacities.
+The military conflict in Ukraine might have a detrimental impact on the political and business environment in Ukraine, including on the ability of many entities to continue business as usual.
+Group's port facilities located in Reni, Odessa Region, Ukraine operates normally during financial year reported, denoting an increased demand for its throughput capacities.
 The utilisation rate of the Reni port facilities crossed 100% mark in FY2022.
 Group continues close collaboration with Ukrainian agricultural producers, traders and local authorities, in order to facilitate the export of Ukrainian commodities through the Group's value chain.